Hamiltonian stochastic Lie systems and applications: Conclusions and outlook

 In the future, we aim to further develop the energy-momentum method for stochastic Lie systems.
-This entails the search for criteria ensuring our of a Hamiltonian Stratonovich operator the stability of equilibrium points obtained after reduction.
-Moreover, we expect, as in the deterministic case, to obtain certain degeneracies that will have to be analysed to solve the problem.
-Note that a further study of the advantages of epidemiological models from a pure stochastic point of view will have to be addressed.
-Moreover, we also plan to study a stochastic Hamiltonian system appearing in celestial mechanics concerning the stochastic variation of the inertia tensor \cite{Sa70}.
+This entails the search for criteria ensuring the stability of equilibrium points, for a Hamiltonian Stratonovich operator, after reduction.
+Moreover, we expect, as in the deterministic case, to obtain certain degeneracies of the Hamiltonian functions that will need to be analysed to solve the problem \cite{MS88}.
+Note that a further study of the advantages of epidemiological models from a purely stochastic point of view will need to be undertaken.
+In particular, we plan to study SIS models that have been traditionally studied in a deterministic Hamiltonian manner \cite{EFSZ20,EFSZ22} via stochastic Lie systems, and analyse their possible advantages.
+There seems to be a quite large new field of applications for Hamiltonian stochastic Lie systems or Hamiltonian foliated stochastic Lie systems \cite{AGH_18,LZ21}.
+Moreover, we also plan to study a stochastic Hamiltonian system appearing in celestial mechanics concerning the stochastic variation of the inertia tensor \cite{Sa70}, biological methods, epidemiological models, coronavirus systems, etc. Additionally, it would be interesting to study other types of superposition rules appearing in stochastic differential equations \cite{LSZ_23} and to apply the Poisson coalgebra method to particular Hamiltonian stochastic Lie systems.
+Finally, we would like to analyse the potential extensions of methods designed for Lie systems, or their generalisations, to stochastic counterparts.
+For instance, PDE Lie systems appear in hydrodynamic equations in \cite{GL_25} and the analysis of conditional symmetries in \cite{GL_19}.
+It would be interesting to extend, first, the notion of a stochastic Lie system to PDE Lie systems \cite{Dissertationes,Ram_02}.
+Moreover, one of the authors of this work along with his colleagues are studying hydrodynamical equations with a stochastic character, e.g. stochastic Burgers equations \cite{GL_25,JWL_24}, so as to generalise the Riemann invariant method \cite{GL_23} to a stochastic realm, and conditional and standard Lie symmetries for stochastic partial differential equations, partially attempting to extend the methods of \cite{GL_19} and, potentially, other works \cite{OBPS_20}.